aaronbengochea/NYU-Tandon-Bridge-Winter-2023/README.md

 Basic proficiency in college algebra and some exposure to C++ is recommended for success in the course.
 Please see our suggested [Preparatory Resources](https://engineering.nyu.edu/academics/programs/nyu-tandon-bridge/preparatory-resources) for learning prior to the start of the course.

+## Program Schedule

+The course is sectioned into 4 exams.
+Course topics are covered in the following sections:

+Exam 1: Discrete Math & Programming in C++ (basic) Exam 2: Discrete Math & Programming in C++ (intermediate) Exam 3: Object Oriented Programming & Data Structures and Algorithms Exam 4: Principles of Operating Systems & Intro to Computer Networking